GPS Tracker Troubleshooting: 4 Common Fixes - Traxelio

 Tracker Shows Offline

-Check that the SIM card has active data service and sufficient balance.
+Check that the SIM card has active data service.
 Verify the tracker has power by checking LED indicators.
 Ensure the SIM is properly inserted.
-If recently installed, wait 5-10 minutes for initial registration.
+If the device was just installed, give it time to register.

 Intermittent Connection